Chapter 2 · System Design Fundamentals

 Why estimate at all Slide 2

-The same ten-minute estimate pays off in four places — and in an interview, the number matters far less than whether you can get to it without panic.
+The same ten minutes of maths pays off in four different situations.
+And in an interview, the final number matters far less than whether you can get to one calmly.

 In interviews